-AMD’s Ryzen is finally here, at least the 8-core Ryzen 7 parts—Ryzen 5 is slated to launch April 11, if you’re looking for lower priced options.
+AMD’s Ryzen is finally here, at least the 8-core Ryzen 7 parts—Ryzen 5 is slated to launch April 11, if you’re looking for lower-priced options.
 And wow, what a show it has been.
 I know we said gaming performance isn’t quite what we hoped for, because it fails to surpass even a Core i5-7600K, but leave the gaming behind and Ryzen 7 has a ton to offer.
 Specifically, it has eight full CPU cores and SMT also.

 The biggest reason to go with Ryzen 7 over an Intel processor is easy: you need more CPU cores, and you’re not willing to shell out $1,000 / £1,000.If you want eight cores the way of getting it in Intel’s ecosystem is with an i7-6900 or i7-5960X or with the Xeon equivalent.

 11. AMD FX-8350

 AMD hasn’t released anything that much high end comparing to Intel but we cannot exclude AMD FX-8350 Black Edition from the list.It cost around only $147 and it contains 8 cores.
-Isn’t is a little bit biffy, eh?
+Isn’t it a little bit biffy, eh?
 Because comparing to Intel processors the FX-8350 manages to do really solid.
-Not only that its said to be AMD;s best gaming CPU.This processor also got paired with NVidia’s GTX 770.
+Not only that it said to be AMD’s best gaming CPU.This processor also got paired with NVidia’s GTX 770.

 Almost in all game test, it has shown a frame rate above 40.
-Those game were running at 1080p in standard resolution.But above all there were some issues during testing, like it goes hot really fast.
+Those game were running at 1080p in standard resolution.But above all, there were some issues during testing like it goes hot really fast.
 The second issue is subjective and is about processors TDP.
 The FX-8350 has a requirement of using 125W

 But keeping this issues aside FX-8350 Black Edition is good processor and it a multiple of cores.